delabassee/cargotracker-svn-/readme.txt

 Known Issues
 ============
+There are no known issues while running on GlassFish 4.1.
+For previous versions you might run into the following issues:

 * If you restart the application a few times, you will run into a GlassFish 4 bug (https://java.net/jira/browse/GLASSFISH-20616) causing a spurious deployment failure.
 While the problem can be annoying, it's harmless.
 Just re-